12 New York City Unique Experiences

 Times Square| ©Hellotickets

-Many couples head to New York in February to celebrate Valentine's Day in a different way .
-There are many romantic things to do in the city, but getting married in Times Square is undoubtedly one of the most unforgettable experiences you can have in the Big Apple.
+Many couples head to New York in February to celebrate Valentine’s Day in a unique way .
+There are plenty of romantic things to do in the city, but getting married in Times Square is undoubtedly one of the most unforgettable experiences you can have in the Big Apple.

 To be among the lucky ones on February 14, you must register online in advance.
-A drawing will determine who will experience a very original Valentine's Day.
-What a special story to tell your grandchildren, right?
+A drawing will determine who will experience a very unique Valentine’s Day.
+What a special story to tell your grandchildren!
+Right?

-But this isn't the only way to celebrate Valentine's Day in New York.
-There are many!
-Here are just a few:
+But this isn’t the only way to celebrate Valentine’s Day in New York.
+There are so many!
+Here are just a few of them:

-• Tribute to love in Times Square: Every year, an interactive sculpture with a love theme is installed so that people can take some romantic photos of their trip to New York with a lot of passion in the background.
+• Tribute to Love in Times Square: Every year, an interactive sculpture with a love-themed design is installed so people can take some romantic photos of their trip to New York with a touch of passion in the background.

-• Ice skating at Wollman Rink: Located in Central Park, the feeling of skating on this rink is unmatched, with the beautiful winter landscape of the park on one side and views of the legendary skyscrapers in the background.
-It's like something out of a movie!
+• Ice Skating at Wollman Rink: Located in Central Park, the experience of skating on this rink is unmatched, with the park’s beautiful winter scenery on one side and views of the iconic skyscrapers in the background.
+It looks like something out of a movie!

 12. Take the cable car to Roosevelt Island